hl7au/au-fhir-pd/pages/_includes/security.md

 ```

 ```
-SEC05 Vendor certificate allocation written policy statement SHOULD be made avaialble for users of these certificates.
+SEC05 Vendor certificate allocation written policy statement SHOULD be made available for users of these certificates.
 ```

 ```